Zygo/bees/docs/index.md

 About bees
 ----------

-bees is a block-oriented userspace deduplication agent designed to scale up to large btrfs filesystems.
-It is a daemon that performs offline dedupe automatically as required.
-It uses an incremental data scan capability to minimize memory usage and dedupe new data soon after it appears in the filesystem.
+bees is a block-oriented userspace deduplication agent designed for large btrfs filesystems.
+It is an offline dedupe combined with an incremental data scan capability to minimize time data spends on disk from write to dedupe.

 Strengths
 ---------